fastzhong/mth252/slides.md

   </div>
 </div>

 -   "black balanced"

 -   $N$ nodes → height: $2logN$, Complexity: $O(logN)$

-- Red Black Tree vs. AVL Tree
+-   Red Black Tree vs AVL Tree

 <!--

 1. every node is either red or black
 2. the root is black

 3. every leaf (NIL) is black
 NIL is leaf node also a root of empty tree → 2

 4. if a node is red, both its children are black the child node of 3-node is 2-node or 3-node, so in either case, the child node is a black node this is not true for black node, for black node, only the right node is black

 5. for each node, all simple paths from the node to descendant leaves contain the same number of black nodes 2-3 tree, the paths from a node to leaf nodes, the number of node in the path should be same because 2-3 tree is perfectly balanced in red-black tree, when we visit a black node, we visit a 2-node or 3-node in the 2-3 tree, so the total number of black node means the total number of nodes for the same path in 2-3 tree.

 black-balanced != balanced tree

 -->

 ---

 # Red Black Tree

 <br/>

 insert a red node → a blank tree

 <!--

 always insert Red node

 insert new node to empty tree, change red to black

 -->